 Soil samples were obtained at various depths, based on observations made during the field investigation.
 All samples were placed in plastic bags and sealed with plastic ties with minimal headspace.
 Each sample was labelled with a unique job number, the sampling location, sampling depth and date.
-All samples were recorded on the borehole logs attached in the appendices.
+All samples were recorded on the borehole logs and test pit cross-section attached in the appendices.

-The samples were preserved by immediate storage in an insulated sample container with ice and frozen upon return to the JKE office.
-Samples were subsequently delivered in the insulated sample container (on ice or with ice packs) to a NATA registered laboratory for analysis under standard chain of custody (COC) procedures.
+The samples were preserved by immediate storage in an insulated sample container with ice and returned to the JKE office.
+Samples were subsequently delivered in the insulated sample container (on ice) to a NATA registered laboratory for analysis under standard chain of custody (COC) procedures.